Fatigue & Hibernation Report

 Winter is always the hardest time of the year.

-15 Comments on “Fatigue & Hibernation Report”
+15 responses to “Fatigue & Hibernation Report”

-1. I struggle with fatigue at this time of year as well.
+I struggle with fatigue at this time of year as well.
 It’s nice to know I’m not the only one, at least.
 Maybe it’s because our culture has things backwards.
 You get a long break in summer (when you have lots of energy), then activities start back up again in September and reach their peak in winter (when motivation is at an all time low).

 If you’re like me, you make yourself worse by imagining that everyone else has it together and you are a horrible slacker.
 So, to help you feel better, I’m going to reveal that it’s nearly lunchtime and I still haven’t done the breakfast dishes.
 And it took me three days to finish the laundry this week.